Prisoner Series: Book 3 Teaser...

 “I see what you’re saying—” Gavin started.

 “I think I know where Gavin’s going with this,” Maria chimed in.
-“Even if she didn’t produce that surge, when it was just Zuri straight out of her induced coma, she was still strong enough to feel out for Lexi and Zoey.
+“Even if the eighth didn’t produce that surge, when it was just Zuri straight out of her induced coma, she was still strong enough to feel out for Lexi and Zoey.
 With all of you combined, her reach is a force to be reckoned with.
-Even if the eighth had no gift of her own, just a regular person like me, you’d be able to find her.
+Even if the eighth’s gift is weak, just a regular person like me, you’d be able to find her.
 Yet, somehow, she’s keeping you at bay.
 Seems it would take a lot of energy on her end to keep Zuri, let alone all of you together, from seeing her clearly.”

-“Maria has a point,” said Addie.
+“First, you’re not a regular person, Maria.
+You are a force!”
+Addie laughed.
+“But you have a point,” she added.
 “Wouldn’t we want to have her here with us then?
 If she is that strong?”

 “Or maybe,” Aidan said from the back of the room, “it could be she’s not like you.
 Maybe she’s gone to the dark side, Vader-style.”

 His words rang out in the silence of the room.
-A thought none of them had considered.
+A thought only Joanna had considered but wasn’t ready to share.

 **** (Florida 11:05am)